Alan M. Rugman

-Alan M. Rugman (1945-2014) was a leading scholar in the field of international business.
-In his last academic role, he served as Head of International Business and Strategy at Henley Business School, University of Reading in Reading, UK.
+Alan M. Rugman (1945 – 2014) was a leading scholar in the field of international business.
+In his last academic role, he served as Head of International Business and Strategy at Henley Business School, University of Reading in Reading, United Kingdom.

 Biography

 The English-born Rugman earned his B.A. in economics from Leeds University in 1966, followed by an M.Sc. in economic development (1967) from London University (SOAS).
 He later became a Canadian citizen and earned his Ph.D. in economics in 1974 from Simon Fraser University in Vancouver, British Columbia, Canada.
 He died in July 2014.

 Rugman has held academic posts at the University of Toronto, Dalhousie University, University of Winnipeg, University of Oxford, and Indiana University, and visiting professor positions at several other major universities including Columbia University Business School, Harvard University, M.I.T, and London Business School.
 He is a Fellow of the Academy of International Business (AIB) and was president of AIB from 2004 to 2006.
 He served as outside advisor to two Canadian prime ministers on issues of trade, FDI and international competitiveness, and in such capacity advised on the negotiation and adoption of the North American Free Trade Agreement.